masoncusack/BuildYourOwnAPI/README.md

 - You can take the url of this endpoint (now in the address bar of your browser) and call it again at any point in the future (not only from the Azure portal).

 - The way the sample is set up, on calling this root endpoint, instructions for other endpoints to try (including for summarization and keywords) will be returned, with the message "Hello, World!".
 Try using these endpoints, by pasting your own text into the query string as variable `text`.
-Note that for keywords to be returned, you will need a substantial body of text.
+Note that for both summary adn keywords to be returned, you will need a substantial body of text.
 I'd suggest using a news article or similar.
+Too little text and with this code you'll cause an internal server error (a good extension task for both of us would be to handle this error in the eventuality that the received text body is too small for gensim to process).

+### Conclusion

+There you have it!
+You've built a custom API using Python, Flask, Docker, and hosted it in the Azure cloud.
+Please let me know what you build with this new capability.

+And of course if you had any problems or questions along the way, please submit an issue, <a href="mailto:t-macusa@microsoft.com?Subject=BuildYourOwnAPI">email me at t-macusa@microsoft.com</a>, or <a href="https://twitter.com/masoncusack">tweet me</a> at @masoncusack.

-### Conclusion and what to do in case of problems
+### Common problems

-There you have it!...
+*I'll be updating this entry over the next few days with common errors and problems that can occur during setup.
+Though it seems simple, with one wrong move this can be a fiddly process, and it took me a full day to figure out precisely what to enter where in order to set things up properly and get my web app running.

+Of course, if you notice a bug or common "gotcha" that I haven't, feel free to suggest new additions to this section.
+I think all good documentation should have examples of common errors, and tips on to fix them.*